Kathryn I. Bowers

-Kathryn Inez Bowers (May 2, 1943 – May 13, 2015) was a Tennessee Democratic politician and member of the Tennessee General Assembly who left office after being implicated in the Tennessee Waltz corruption scandal.
+Kathryn Inez Bowers (May 2, 1943 – May 13, 2015) was an American Democratic politician and member of the Tennessee General Assembly who left office after being implicated in the Tennessee Waltz corruption scandal.

 She served as a member of the Tennessee House of Representatives in the 99th through 104th General Assemblies; during the 103rd General Assembly, she was the House Majority Whip.
 In 2005, during the 104th General Assembly, she became a member of the Tennessee Senate, serving through 2006.

 Biography

 Kathryn Bowers graduated from Hamilton High School in Memphis in 1960.
 She obtained an associate's degree from Griggs Business College in 1962 and attended the Memphis State University School of Journalism from 1970 to 1972.
 She was President of Women Action for New Direction (WAND) from 1999 until 2003.
 She worked as a contractor business consultant and was a one-time state director for Women in Government.
 From May 2003 until June 2005, Bowers served as Chairman of the Shelby County Democratic Executive Committee.